 School Counseling provides students with the knowledge and skills to develop, implement, and evaluate a PK-12 comprehensive developmental guidance program.
 Particular attention is given to the multiple roles and responsibilities which a guidance counselor may fulfill in a school setting.
 The curriculum of this specialization meets the academic requirements for certification in PK-12 Guidance and Counseling by the Florida Department of Education.

-Dual Specialization in Marital, Couple, Family Counseling/Therapy and Mental Health Counseling prepares students for work within both the marriage and family counseling field and mental health field.
-Students in this area will also be academically eligible for certification and licensure in both Mental Health Counseling (L.M.H.C.) and Marriage & Family Therapy (L.M.F.T.) in the State of Florida.
+Dual Specialization in Marital, Couple, Family Counseling/Therapy and Clinical Mental Health Counseling prepares students for work within both the marriage and family counseling field and mental health field.
+Students in this area will also be academically eligible for certification and licensure in both Clinical Mental Health Counseling (L.M.H.C.) and Marriage & Family Therapy (L.M.F.T.) in the State of Florida.